genji970/online-transformer_encoder_rl-mujoco-half-cheetah-reward-change-experiment-bad-teacher-model/README.md

 Transformer trains with these failed dataset and gets knowledge.
 Then, for some trajectory that value too much on bad action sequence, transformer will signal that these action combinations are bad.
 Then overestimation for q_val will be decreased. point in this project is that using failed dataset.

+In soft actor critic, entropy bonus is for exploration. -Q_val + entropy_bonus = Actor Critic(Q_val) + Transformer(Q_val), transformer will be a lower bound of actor critic in a macro perspective.

 ## online learning transformer + rl ##
 idea : for every steps, transformer model learns from new trajectorctory.
 I hope this will prevent actor network from optimistic expectation